lwfm-proj/lwfm/README.md

 later:
+    - triggers running other than locally?
+    - David suggests: get MPI into local script
+    - job extra args - is it dict or a list (see David email)
     - job status site name, history in persistence log
     - local driver repo put & get as async
     - trigger/handler persistence